apple-phi/thtools/docs/source/basic/install.rst

 so that no programming experience is necessary.

-If you open the app you and get a message saying that it cannot be verified for lack of malware, `right click` and click `open` to force your operating system to launch it.
+If you open the app you and get a message saying that it cannot be verified for lack of malware, :code:`right-click` and click :code:`open` to force your operating system to launch it.